AttackOnJasper/University-notes/notes/aws/aws.md

 ### Scan vs Query
 * Query is more efficient

 ## Streams
 * Time-ordered sequence of item-level changes in a table
 * Terms
 	* Stream Record: contains the info about a single modification to the DB table
-		* Primary key would be recorded by default
+		* Only Primary key would be recorded by default
 		* Sequence number would be assigned to stream record reflecting the sequence of the operation
 	* Shards: group (container) of multiple stream records
+- Features
 	* Operations would be persisted in order in Stream Records; stored for 24 hours
+	- Streams endpoint would be different from table endpoint
+	- Modes
+		1. KEYS_ONLY: only keys are in streams
+		1. NEW_IMAGE: updated full item
+		1. OLD_IMAGE: origin full item
+		1. NEW_AND_OLD_IMAGES
+- Flow
+	1. Replication would be done via Elastic Beanstalk
+	1. use KCL (Kinesis Client Lib) on EC2
 * Use cases
-	* Cross-region replication (global tables)
+	* Cross-region replication (global tables / disaster recovery)
 	* Establish relationships across tables via streams
+	* Triggers e.g. Lambda
 * Lambda can poll DynamoDB streams

-## Transactions
-* Dealing with 'all-or-nothing' operations (i.e. ACID transactions)
-	* Check for a pre-req condition before writing
-	* Can write multiple items across multiple tables
-		* Up to 25 items or 4 MB of data at the same time
-* 2 underlying reads/writes - prepare/commit

-## TTL
-* Can set TTL to give an expiry date to the data
-* Expired data would be marked as deleted
-* For
-	1. Session data
-	1. Logs
-	1. Temporary data
-* TTL format
-	* Epoch time (# of seconds elapsed from 1970 Jan 1st)
-* Reduces cost automatically

-## PITR (Point-in-Time-Recovery)
-* What does it do
-	* Protects against accidential writes
-	* Restore to any point from past 5 min to last 35 days
-* Not enabled by default
-* Incremental backups

-## Global Tables
+### Global Tables
 * How to create?
 	1. Create local tables
 	1. enable stream